September 2022: 3,200-mile RV Trip

 Owens Valley Overlook Pano

-These dramatic clouds were taken on day 1 as we descended the steep Hwy 168 into the Owens Valley, toward Big Pine
+These dramatic clouds were taken as we descended the White Mountains, Hwy 168's 8% Grade, down to Big Pine in the Owens Valley.

 This 4-week trip was special as we would venture to new places with such diverse landscapes, small towns and natural beauty.
 Starting off in Owens Valley for a 5-day photography workshop with 9 other photographers.
 Following a week in Owens Valley, we traveled down to Shoshone, CA which would be our base camp to explore Death Valley National Park and the surrounding areas for the very first time.
 From there, it was down to Joshua Tree National Park for a few days, also our first time to visit.
 On the return trip back to Texas, we stopped off in Williams, Arizona to see what birds were at a special lake I have visited two years before, and finally, Albuquerque, New Mexico for the 50th Anniversary Ballon Fiesta.